NicPatPas/smart-stock-backend/README.md

 - The project ships with Flyway enabled, but there are no migrations yet.
 - Swagger UI is available via Springdoc at `/swagger-ui/index.html` and OpenAPI docs at `/v3/api-docs`.
 - The application is ready for extension with more business rules, refresh token support, and production-ready database migrations.

----

-If you want, I can also add a `docker-compose.yml` and a PostgreSQL-ready setup section next.